AntoineParat/Memory-game/README.md

 ## Installation

-Click to link to play  : https://antoineparat.github.io/memoryGame/ Browse the folder and open the index.html file
+* Click to link to play  : https://antoineparat.github.io/memoryGame/
+* Or browse the folder and open the index.html file

 ## Rules
 * Match all cards with the fewer moves and the fewer time it is possible.